ga-wdi-lessons/jquery-from-scratch/readme.md

 ### You do: Allow updating the HTML

 1. Add a new argument to HTML method
-1. Update the `innerHTML` with the argument's value
+1. if the argument is not undefined, update the `innerHTML` with the argument's value

 ### You do: Get / Set value `.val()`